MarieHouillon/2022-04-11/index.md

 And run 'make workshop-check' *before* committing to make sure that changes are good.
 {% endcomment %}

+This course aims at teaching basic lab skills for research computing.
+It is a hands-on training that covers the core skills needed to be productive in a small research team.
+Short tutorials alternate with practical exercises, and all instruction is done via live coding.

+The workshop will cover the following lessons:

+  - Automating tasks with the Unix Shell
+  - Programming with Python
+  - Version Control with Git

+This workshop is primarily intended for the members of the Karlsruhe Institute of Technology, and they will be prioritized for registration until March 15th.
+Employees from other German universities may apply after this date.

 {% comment %}
 Check DC curriculum